tjosephcarroll/se-lab18/container/lab1/README.md

 $ docker rm $(docker ps -aq)
 ```

-* Fourth, Now that we have been diligent with our housekeeping, we can run our app
+* Fourth, Now that we have been diligent with our housekeeping, we can run our app with the following command
+    - -d stands for detach; the container will run background freeing your shell for other work
+    - -p or --publish for TCP socket publishing
 ```
 $ docker run -d --name myservice -p 8080:8080 service:v1
 ```